 DIY scratch art is easier to make than you might think.
 Kids can make this beautiful scratch art paper with oil pastels, black paint, and toothpicks.

-Before we tried this DIY scratch art, we thought it would be too much work and kept buying premade scratch art paper.
+Before we tried this DIY scratch art, we thought it would be too much work and so we kept buying premade scratch art paper.

 Here’s a video showing DIY Scratch Art in action!
 And don’t forget to scroll down to get the step-by-step instructions.